-- (a) TOEFL paper-based test score of 600 and TWE of 5.0; - (b) TOEFL internet-based test score of 100 with minimum band scores for Reading 23, Listening 23 and Writing 22; - (c) IELTS 7.0 with no score lower than 6.5; - (d) APIEL score of 4 or higher; - (e) Cambridge English Test, CPE grade B. - (f) University of Canterbury Certificate in English for Tertiary Studies (CertEnglishTertStudies) (postgraduate module), grade C or higher. - Higher minimum English language requirements may be set, where relevant, for entry into particular awards.
-The following awards require IELTS 7.0 with no score lower than 7.0: BEd/GradDipTchLn(Secondary); BSpC; BTchLn(EarlyChildhood); BTchLn(Primary); DipTchLn; GradDipTchLn(EarlyChildhood); GradDipTchLn(Primary); GradDipTchLn(Secondary). - Applicants aged 20 years or over are strongly advised not to enrol at the University unless they are competent in English. - Subject to Regulation 6, any person may enrol for a qualification, other than an undergraduate degree, who satisfies the requirements for admission specified in the award regulations for that qualification. - 5.
-Any person who is qualified to matriculate must, upon first enrolling, sign a matriculation declaration.
-A matriculation declaration must be made not later than 1 June in the year of a student's first enrolment, provided that a declaration may be made within 21 days after that date if accompanied by a late fee.
-Note: See Enrolment and Fees Policies and Regula- - Enrolment in the University or any particular course may be declined or cancelled for any of the following reasons:
+- (a) IELTS 6.5 with no score lower than 6.0; - (b) TOEFL internet-based test score of 90 with minimum band score for Writing of 20; - (c) A satisfactory result in another approved English language test or English language course. - Higher minimum English language requirements may be set, where relevant, for entry into particular awards.
+The following awards require IELTS 7.0 with no score lower than 7.0: BEd/GradDipTchLn(Secondary); BSLP(Hons) First Professional Year; BSPC; BTchLn(EarlyChildhood); BTchLn(Primary); DipTchLn; GradDipTchLn(EarlyChildhood); GradDipTchLn(Primary); GradDipTchLn(Secondarv). - Applicants aged 20 years or over are strongly advised not to enrol at the University unless they are competent in English. - Subject to Regulation 6, any person may enrol for a qualification, other than an undergraduate degree, who satisfies the requirements for admission specified in the award regulations for that qualification. - Any person who is qualified to matriculate must, upon first enrolling, agree to a matriculation declaration.